City between sky and sea

 Prenota il tuo alloggio a Trapani

-Renovated for the first time in 1639, the building took on its current appearance in 1748, thanks to the restoration by the architect Giovanni Biagio Amico with bell tower and arched portal.
+Renovated for the first time in 1639, the building took on its current appearance in 1748, thanks to the restoration by the architect Giovanni Biagio Amico with a bell tower and arched portal.

-A few more steps and you find yourself in the delightful Piazzetta Saturno, with the fountain built in 1342 to commemorate the construction of the city's first aqueduct and San'Agostino , the former Chapel of the Knights Templar from 1100.
+A few more steps and you find yourself in the delightful Piazzetta Saturno, with the fountain built in 1342 to commemorate the construction of the city's first aqueduct and Sant'Agostino , the former Chapel of the Knights Templar from 1100.

 Chosen for you